 Schoolchildren collected rocks from the school grounds to make up the high arching grotto and the rock seats and the rock kneelers that face the grotto.
 Key Westers of every and of no faith brought rocks and cement and every other material to build the grotto.
 The Grotto is open to all, all day and all night.
 No gate separates the grotto from any who venture by.
 There is nothing fancy about the grotto.
 Nothing elaborate.
 It's not the facade outside but the intentions inside.

-Coming forward to today's Key West and, more than one "drinking establishment" in Key West is reputed to have a 48-hour candle on stock to take to the gotto - just in case.
+Coming forward to today's Key West and more than one "drinking establishment" in Key West is reputed to have a 48-hour candle on hand to take to the gotto - just in case.
 That might sound funny but when I evacuated in September 2017 prior to Hurricane Irma I drove past the church and grotto on my way out of town.
 The lawn in front of the grotto was practically SRO.

 When you're warding off a hurricane, whether you are religious or not, you best take advantage of every opportunity to put the odds in your favor!